-- 1. Use only AquaRise® One-Step Solvent Cement to make solvent welded joints for 1/2" to 2" diameter AquaRise pipe, fittings and accessories.
-The following procedures shall be clearly understood and followed: - The joining surfaces must be softened (dissolved) and made semi-fluid. - Sufficient solvent cement must be applied to fill the gap between pipe and fitting. - Assembly of pipe and fitting must be made while the surfaces are still wet and fluid. - Joint strength develops as the solvent cement dries.
-In the tight part of the joint, the surfaces will tend to fuse together; in the loose part, the One-Step solvent cement will bond to both surfaces. - 2.
-For 1/2" to 2" diameters penetration and dissolving can be achieved by using the AquaRise One-Step solvent cement itself (see Figure 1).
-DO NOT USE A PRIMER WITH ONE-STEP SOLVENT CEMENT.
+- 1. Use only AquaRise® primer and AquaRise Two-Step Solvent Cement to make solvent welded joints for 2-1/2" to 4" diameter AquaRise pipe, fittings and accessories.
+The following shall be clearly understood and followed: - The joining surfaces must be softened (dissolved) and made semi-fluid. - Sufficient primer must be used to soften and prepare joining surfaces for a layer of Two-Step solvent cement. - Sufficient Two-Step solvent cement must be applied to fill the gap between pipe and fitting. - Assembly of pipe and fitting must be made while the surfaces are still wet and fluid. - Joint strength develops as the Two-Step solvent cement dries.
+In the tight part of the joint, the surfaces will tend to fuse together; in the loose part, the Two-Step solvent cement will bond to both surfaces. - 2.
+For 2-1/2" to 4" diameters penetration and dissolving must be achieved by applying AquaRise primer before using the AquaRise Two-Step solvent cement.
 In cold weather and hot weather more time and additional care is required.
-See cold and hot weather solvent welding procedures in this guide for special instructions. - 3.
-Sufficient One-Step solvent cement must be applied to fill the gap in the loose part of the joint (see Figure 2).
-Besides filling the gap, adequate One-Step solvent cement layers will penetrate the surfaces and also remain wet until the joint is assembled. - 4.
-If the One-Step solvent cement coatings on the pipe and fittings are wet and fluid when assembly takes place, they will tend to flow together and become one solvent cement layer.
-Also, if the solvent cement is wet, the surfaces beneath them will still be soft, and these dissolved surfaces in the tight part of the joint will tend to fuse together (see Figure 3).
+See cold and hot weather solvent cementing procedures in this guide for special - 3.
+Sufficient Two-Step solvent cement must be applied to fill the gap in the loose part of the joint (see Figure 2).
+Besides filling the gap, adequate Two-Step solvent cement layers will penetrate the surfaces and also remain wet until the joint is assembled. - 4.
+If the Two-Step solvent cement coatings on the pipe and fittings are wet and fluid when assembly takes place, they will tend to flow together and become one solvent cement layer.
+Also, if the

-5. As the solvent dissipates, the One-Step solvent cement layer and the dissolved surfaces will dry and harden with a corresponding increase in joint strength.
+- solvent cement is wet, the surfaces beneath them will still be soft, and these dissolved surfaces in the tight part of the joint will tend to fuse together (see Figure 3). - 5.
+As the solvent dissipates, the Two-Step solvent cement layer and the dissolved surfaces will dry and harden with a corresponding increase in joint strength.
 Completed joints should not be disturbed until they have cured sufficiently to withstand handling.
-Joint strength develops as the One-Step solvent cement dries.
-For information about curing and hardening and the minimum time before the piping system can be pressure tested see Table
+Joint strength develops as the Two-Step solvent cement dries.
+For information about curing and hardening time and the minimum time before the piping system can be pressure tested see Table 1.